beacalvo/FMP/main_code_scripts/README.md

-As mentioned in Section 2.6., three different analysis were run.
-Two of them were one positive control and one negative control, in which only genetic variants located in two different loci (FADS and AGXT2) of the genome were tested.
-The third, and most relevant analysis, tested the association between the 44 urine metabolite levels and the whole dataset of genotype data.
-These three analysis were run very similarly: the same phenotypes and summary files were used, only the file containing the genotype data differed.
+The analysis tested the association between the 44 urine metabolite levels and the whole dataset of genotype data.

 `runCMS` pipeline is composed of 3 main scripts -as stated in Section 2.6.-: